samikeijonen/edd-members/README.md

 ## Changelog

+### Version 1.1.1 - September 25, 2015

+* Fix undefined notices and warnings in profile page by checking do we have expire date or not.

 ### Version 1.1.0 - September 16, 2015

 * edd_members_only shortcode now outputs the same as private page if you leave message attribute empty.